Daniel-Kharrat/Protools-Reaper/README.md

 After all the packages finish installing restart reaper and that's it

-## if you wish to install some of the scripts or FX without the config
+## If you wish to install some of the Scripts or FX without my config
 You can copy the repository link from here:

 ```